MayKoder/Space-Partitioning/docs/index.md

 **_TODO 3: Make sure to update all the AABBTree nodes:_**

 Let's move to node update now, AABBTree is a dynamic tree, so we need to update it every frame.
-The diference with some trees is that they need to be destroyed and created again every frame, but we only use 2 points to work with AABBTrees so we just need to update this points as a recursive method with the data from the leaves.
+The difference with some trees is that they need to be destroyed and created again every frame, but we only use 2 points to work with AABBTrees so we just need to update this points as a recursive method with the data from the leaves.

-We only have the data at the leaves, so to update the nodes we need to travel to the leaf, update it, and then go back to the parent and update it with the info of it's two childs.
+We only have the data at the leaves, so to update the nodes we need to travel to the leaf, update it, and then go back to the parent and update it with the info of its two children.
 We do this until the node we are working on has no parent.
 If you want to know how this works, look up the code inside the UpdateNode() and UpdateAllNodes() methods.

 Just go to your favorite Update() override and call aabbTree.UpdateAllNodes() with aabbTree.baseNode as input, we update the points with recursivity so let the tree handle all the work.